 Shortly after the beginning of the final term of enrollment, the student and their advisor or the AuD Studies director will meet to complete a Plan of Study Summary Sheet.
-The Director of Clinical Education and the Program Director will complete page 4 of the ASHA Application for the Certificate of Clinical Competence in Audiology once requirements have been met by the student.
+The Director of Clinical Programs and the Director of AuD Studies will document that each student has successfully met clinical and didactic competencies as defined by the current ASHA CFCC and CAA standards as well as the number of clinical hours each student has successfully completed.
+This information will be used to document that students are eligible for the Certificate of Clinical Competence in Audiology.